mirzaghaderi/rtpcr/README.md

 # Checking normality of residuals

-If the residuals from a `t.test` or a `lm` object are not normaly distributed, the grouping letters (deduced from the `LSD.test`) might be violated.
-In such cases, one could apply another data transformation to the wDCt data for ANOVA and mean comparison purposes or use non-parametric tests such as the Mann-Whitney test (also known as the Wilcoxon rank-sum test), `wilcox.test()`, which is alternative to `t.test`, or the
-`kruskal.test()` test which alternative to one-way analysis of variance, to test the difference between medians of the populations using independent samples.
-However, the `t.test` function (along with the `qpcrTTEST` function described above) include the `var.equal` argument.
-When set to `FALSE`, performs `t.test` under unequal variances hypothesis.
+If the residuals from a `t.test` or an `lm` object are not normally distributed, the grouping letters (deduced from the `LSD.test`) might be violated.
+In such cases, one could apply another data transformation to the wDCt data for ANOVA and mean comparison purposes or use non-parametric tests such as the Mann-Whitney test (also known as the Wilcoxon rank-sum test), `wilcox.test()`, which is an alternative to `t.test`, or the `kruskal.test()` test which alternative to one-way analysis of variance, to test the difference between medians of the populations using independent samples.
+However, the `t.test` function (along with the `qpcrTTEST` function described above) includes the `var.equal` argument.
+When set to `FALSE`, perform `t.test` under the unequal variances hypothesis.

 ```r